 Our water sources are the Reeder Well and the Suncrest Well.
-The Reeder Well draws water from an aguifer 275' deep located off Schoolhouse Hill Road while Suncrest Well draws water from an aquifer 167' deep off Lake Cushman Road in the Suncrest development.
-The booster station located in the North Hill area and the reservoir is located along Lake Cushman Road, west of the water system.
-All water services and sources are metered.
-The reservoir was cleaned and inspected in 2019.
-There are 213 connections and the system is approved for 326 connections.
+The Reeder Well draws water from an aquifer 275' deep located off Schoolhouse Hill Road while Suncrest Well draws water from an aquifer 167' deep off Lake Cushman Road in the Suncrest development.
+The booster station located in the North Hill area and the reservoir is 326 connections.